ThirdAILabs/Demos/README.md

 All of ThirdAI's technology is powered by its BOLT library.
 BOLT is a deep-learning framework that leverages sparsity to enable training and deploying very large scale deep learning models on any CPU.
 This demos repo will help get you familiar with our products [Neural DB](https://medium.com/thirdai-blog/thirdais-private-and-personalizable-neural-database-enhancing-retrieval-augmented-generation-f3ad52c54952) and [Universal Deep Transformer (UDT)](https://www.thirdai.com/universal-deep-transformers/) through interactive notebooks.

-# 🧠 NeuralDB
+# 🧠 NeuralDB (for RAG and Search)

-NeuralDB is an efficient, private, teachable CPU-only simplified alternative for embedding and vector DB.
+NeuralDB is an efficient, private, teachable CPU-only text retrieval engine.
+You can insert all your PDFs, DOCXs, CSVs (and even parse URLs) into a NeuralDB and do semantic search and QnA on them.
 Read our three part blog on why you need NeuralDB [here](https://medium.com/thirdai-blog/understanding-the-fundamental-limitations-of-vector-based-retrieval-for-building-llm-powered-48bb7b5a57b3).
 Leveraging over a decade of research in efficient neural network training, NeuralDB has been meticulously optimized to operate effectively on conventional CPUs, making it accessible to any standard desktop machine.
 Additionally, since it can be trained and used anywhere, NeuralDB gives you airgapped privacy, ensuring your data never leaves your local machine.

 With the capacity to scale Retreival Augmented Generation (RAG) capabilities over thousands of pages, NeuralDB revolutionizes the way you interact with your data.